Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 7. Conclusion

-The optimal approach depends on the specific requirements of the application, including:
+The optimal approach depends on specific requirements:

 • The need for real-time updates